PVP Rules

 The default rule regarding permadeath in Old Guard is that you can only attempt permadeath after two PvP encounters and sufficient roleplay.
 We encourage the use of the Death Save System, however, it is not required.
 If you feel you have a valid reason to permakill someone during the first PvP encounter, you must open a ticket before the perma and have the admins review and either deny or approve your request.
 Must have a lot of screen shot evidence to convince staff to allow it.

-If you do suffer heavy consequences and do not feel as though it was justified through RP, open a ticket.
-Ensure you have gathered screenshot evidence to back up your claim, without evidence, we do not have the facts necessary to make a solid judgment.
+If you do suffer heavy consequences and do not feel as though it was justified through RP, open a Help ticket.
+Ensure you have gathered screenshot evidence to back up your claim; without evidence, we do not have the facts necessary to make a solid judgment.

 (If you do not have a snipping tool, hit the Start button + PrtSc for a screenshot. — These Screenshots MUST be from your computer.
 Do NOT take photos of your computer with the chat.
 We need clear screenshots.)

-A player cannot perma another player during DM events, or use DM events as an encounter for a perma without permission from at least One Section head, DM PKs will put the dead on a 30-day reroll cool down.
+A player cannot PK another player during DM events, or use DM events as an encounter for a PK without permission from at least one staff member, DM PKs will put the dead on a 30-day reroll cool down.

 Slavery and You